USAFA-ECE/ece281-book/_sources/ICE/ICE2.md

 - Constraints (`.xdc`)
 - Simulation Sources (`.vhd`)

-These were all in the `src/` folder of our cloned repo, but the `build.tcl` told Vivado which was which.
+These were all in the `src/` folder of our cloned repo.
 You can now see them assigned appropriately under "Sources"

 ```{figure} img/ice2_vivado_sources.png